 As mentioned previously, important elements of the CP IPA incentive program include: 1) the provision of real-time information to the fleet concerning areas of relatively high Chinook salmon abundance; and 2) designated time-area closures for vessels with Chinook bycatch rates higher than 75% of the base rate.
 Over time, data on Chinook bycatch rates on the fishing grounds has revealed certain patterns, with the highest bycatch rates occurring in predictable areas at certain times of the year.
-Figure 7 shows all CP fishing locations between 2000 and 2017 during the time period where Chinook are most often present on the EBS shelf (September-February), color coded according to Chinook bycatch rate.
-The blue crosses indicate trawls made between 2000 and 2010-the years prior to Amendment 91.
-The orange crosses indicate tows taken between 2011 and 2017-the years since Amendment 91.
-It is clear from this figure that CP pollock vessels are now avoiding grounds with the highest Chinook bycatch rates (darkest blue) historically.
-The presence of blue crosses in these areas means these are productive pollock fishing grounds, and the absence of orange crosses indicates these areas are now being avoided in order to avoid Chinook.
+Another qualitative metric of the effectiveness of the Incentive Plan Agreement is the spatial contraction of the fishery since Amendment 91 took effect.
+Figure 7 shows all CP trawl locations between 2000 and 2018 during the time period where Chinook are most often present on the EBS shelf (September-February).
+The blue dots represent AFA CP trawl locations prior to 2000-2010 (pre-Amendment 91), and demonstrates that fishing effort was generally spread out over a larger area, with the darkest blue (most intensive fishing effort) in areas that are currently closed altogether.
+The orange dots represent AFA CP haul locations from 2011-2018, with the darkest orange also representing the more intensive fishing effort.